What are Solid Core Doors?

 1. Lightweight

-The interior of a hollow core door is filled with a lot of space due to the honeycomb structure.
+The interior of a hollow core door has more space due to the honeycomb structure.
 This reduces the overall weight of the door.
-This translates to less strain on the hinges and frames, which minimizes the wear and tear of these hardware components.
+With less strain on the hinges and frames, it minimizes the wear and tear on the hardware.

 2. Easy to Install